7 Best Green Cleaners for Your Home (and 4 to avoid)

 For just about every surface cleaning job you might have, Seventh Generation can probably handle it.
 The only thing it’s not good for is wood.
 That’s a shame since we have oak counter tops.
 It still doesn’t knock it out of first place as an all-purpose green cleaner for me, though.
 I just use a squirt of dish detergent on a damp unpaper towel to wash down the counters.
 It passed the grease splash test with flying colors.
 It also removes dirty kiddo hand prints from the wall without taking off the sheen or color of the paint.

-Dish Detergent: Ecos
+Dish Soap + Dishwasher Detergent: Ecos

 Toilet Cleaner: J.R.
 Watkins

 J.R.
 Watkins handles rust and hard water stains better than any product I’ve ever used (yes, including the toxic ones).
 I’m going to be really real with you for a minute here.
 I live with three boys.
-No disrespect to the male population, but boys have aim issues and their urine has a particular smell to it.
-I love them dearly, but we are a one bathroom home and sometimes it’s a bit overwhelming.
+No disrespect to the male population, but boys have aim issues, and their urine has a particular smell to it.
+I love them dearly, but we are a one bathroom home, and sometimes it’s a bit overwhelming.
 J.R.
 Watkins deodorizes so well!
 It doesn’t have a scent, so you know the odors are really gone and not just masked.
-After a quick scrub I don’t have to cringe when guests ask to use our restroom.
+After a quick scrub, I don’t have to cringe when guests ask to use our restroom.

 Floor Cleaner: Common Good